Skip to main content

 What went wrong?

-4. Download and inspect the downloaded PDF
+4. Downloading and inspecting the generated PDF output

 There was also no way to anticipate some conditions that only strike when you test at volume, or on your production server (like sporadically hanging third-party API requests or slow DB queries).
 Lastly, your attempt to get headers and footers to play nicely in Puppeteer forced you into a hack that broke your layout.